saddle/saddle.github.com/doc/_sources/quickstart.txt

   scala> vec.randn2(2, 15)          // 100 obs normally distributed with mean 2 and stdev 15

 Let's take a quick look at some operations you can do on Vec instances.
-All the major arithmetic operations are supported.
+All the major arithmetic operations are supported between two Vec instances and between a Vec and a scalar.

 .. code:: bash